Poincar\'e Duality, Degeneracy, and Real Lefschetz Property for T-Hypersurfaces: Degeneracy and real Lefschetz property

-Therefore we can sometimes directly know if the Renaudineau-Shaw spectral sequence degenerates at the second page by only looking at the degree of $\X$, i.e. at the class $[\omega_{\R X}]$.
-In Table~\ref{tab:PxP} and Table~\ref{tab:BlP} below we described the the possible values of $\iota[\omega_{\R X}]$ and the associated upper bound on the degeneracy index.
-In the first table we study the case of a product of non-singular simplices and in the second one the case of a blow-up of a non-singular simplex.
-Both these examples have a $H^1$ of dimension 2.
-However for some polytopes, e.g. a cube of dimension at least $4$, this upper bound is completely vacuous no matter the degree of the hypersurface.
+Therefore, we can sometimes directly know if the Renaudineau--Shaw spectral sequence degenerates at the second page by only looking at the degree of $\X$, \textit{i.e.}~at the class $[\omega_{\R X}]$.
+In Table~\ref{tab:BlP} we describe the possible values of $\iota[\omega_{\R X}]$ and the associated upper bound on the degeneracy index.
+In (\subref{sub-a}) and (\subref{sub-b}), we study the case of a product of non-singular simplices and in (\subref{sub-c}) and (\subref{sub-d}) the case of a blow-up of a non-singular simplex.
+Both these examples have an $H^1$ of dimension 2.
+However, for some polytopes, \textit{e.g.}~a cube of dimension at least $4$, this upper bound is completely vacuous whatever the degree of the hypersurface may be.

-\section{Degeneracy for a Family of Triangulations}
+\section{Degeneracy for a family of triangulations}

-In this section we will construct a particular sequence of primitive triangulations of the non-singular simplices inspired from the triangulations on which I. Itenberg constructs\footnote{c.f. \cite{Ite_top_rea}, \S 5 M-Surfaces pp.139-141.} maximal surfaces of every degree.
-We will then show that any T-hypersurface constructed on these triangulations has degeneracy index equal to 2.
-To do so we will prove a stronger statement than the criterion of Corollary~\ref{cor:charact_degeneracy2}.
-We begin with two auxiliary propositions.
+In this section we will construct a particular sequence of primitive triangulations of the non-singular simplices inspired from the triangulations on which I.~Itenberg constructs maximal surfaces of every degree; \textit{cf.} \cite[Section 5]{Ite_top_rea}.
+We will then show that any T-hypersurface constructed on these triangulations has degeneracy index at most equal to 2.
+To do so we will prove that every T-hypersurface constructed on these triangulations satisfies the real Lefschetz property.
+We begin with some technical propositions.

+We recall that if $K$ is an abstract simplicial complex, its geometric realisation $|K|$ is a subspace of the real vector space $V$ freely generated by the vertices of $K$.
+It is given by the union of all the geometric simplices $|\sigma|:=\textnormal{Conv.Hull.}\{p:p\in \sigma\}$ for all abstract simplices $\sigma$ of $K$.
+These geometric simplices induce a canonical regular cellular structure on $|K|$.